How many contacts can exist between oriented squares of various sizes?: Contact graphs for homothetic square packings

 \begin{proof} Define $\pi_x, \pi_y : \mathbb{R}^2 \rightarrow \mathbb{R}$ to be the linear projections where $\pi_x(x,y) = x$ and $\pi_y(x,y) = y$ for each point $(x,y) \in \mathbb{R}^2$.
 Since the sets in $\mathcal{C}$ are pairwise-intersecting, so too are the sets in both $\{\pi_x(S_1),\ldots,\pi_x(S_n)\}$ and $\{\pi_y(S_1),\ldots,\pi_y(S_n)\}$.
 By \Cref{t:helly}, there exists points $x',y' \in \mathbb{R}$ such that $x' \in \bigcap_{i=1}^n \pi_x(S_i)$ and $y' \in \bigcap_{i=1}^n \pi_y(S_i)$.
 Equivalently, given each square $S_i$ is of the form $[a_i,b_i] \times [c_i,d_i]$, we have $a_i \leq x' \leq b_i$ and $c_i \leq y' \leq d_i$.
 Hence $(x',y') \in S_i$ for each $i \in [n]$. \end{proof}

 \begin{lemma} Let $P$ be a homothetic packing of $n$ squares.
 If $\{i,j,k\}$ is a clique in the contact graph $G=([n],E)$, then $S_i \cap S_j \cap S_k$ contains exactly one point. \end{lemma}

 \begin{proof} By relabelling vertices we may assume that $\{1,2,3\}$ is the clique in $G$.
 By \Cref{l:sqhelly}, the set $S_1 \cap S_2 \cap S_3$ is non-empty, hence it is sufficient to prove that $S_1 \cap S_2 \cap S_3$ contains at most one point.
 If any of the sets $S_1 \cap S_2$, $S_1 \cap S_3$ or $S_2 \cap S_3$ contain exactly one point then $S_1 \cap S_2 \cap S_3$ contains at most one point.
 Suppose instead that all three sets $S_1 \cap S_2$, $S_1 \cap S_3$ and $S_2 \cap S_3$ contain more than one point.
 Then each distinct pair $S_i,S_j$ has either an $x$- or $y$-direction contact, but not both.
-By relabelling the vertices and applying rotations to $P$, we may suppose that both pairs $S_1, S_2$ and $S_1,S_3$ have an $x$-direction contact but not a $y$-direction contact.
-Hence by \Cref{mainlem0}, $S_2$ and $S_3$ have a $y$-direction contact but not an $x$-direction contact.
-As the intersection of the three squares must be contained inside the intersection of two perpendicular line segments (e.g., $S_1 \cap S_2$ and $S_2 \cap S_3$), the set $S_1 \cap S_2 \cap S_3$ contains at most one point. \end{proof}
+By \Cref{mainlem0}, one of these distinct pairs has an $x$-direction contact and another distinct pair has a $y$-direction contact.
+As the intersection of two perpendicular line segments is either an empty set or a single point, the set $S_1 \cap S_2 \cap S_3$ contains at most one point. \end{proof}

 The previous two lemmas allow us to characterise the cliques in the contact graph of any given homothetic square packing.

 \begin{lemma} Let $P$ be a homothetic packing of $n$ squares.
 Then any clique of the contact graph $G=([n],E)$ has size at most 4, and any clique of size 4 will correspond to 4 squares sharing a corner. \end{lemma}